The Nambung National Park contains one of Australia`s most fascinating landscapes, The Pinnacles desert.

 Out of the shifting sands rise thousands of huge limestone pillars standing in stark contrast to the surrounding Kwongan heathlands.

 This near 20,000-hectare National Park also features coastal dune systems, isolated pristine beaches, and stunning seasonal wildflower blooms.

-Most animals in the park are nocturnal but during the day, see kangaroos, emus and reptiles.
+Most animals in the park are nocturnal but during the day, you may see kangaroos, emus and reptiles.

 The Park entry is located 10 kilometres south of Cervantes and contains a 4 kilometre drive trail, a 1.2 kilometre walk path and an interpretive/discovery centre displaying information about the unique geological formations and history of the region.